 Branches of pine, cedar, and eucalyptus are not safe vivarium decors.
 These contain substances that cause respiratory problems.
 Thorny wood and chemical-treated wood are a no-no as well.
 Go for safe wood for reptiles such as oak, maple, and tulip tree instead.

 Steer clear from gravel, cat litter, sawdust, corncob bedding, and hardwood chips.
-These are very harmful to gargoyles.
+These are very harmful to your pet gecko.
 When swallowed, it can result in choking and stomach blockage.
-These may also trigger respiratory problems if their dust is frequently inhaled over time.
+These may also trigger respiratory problems if the dust is frequently inhaled over time.

 During colder seasons, the heat mat lacks warmth and cannot properly provide the right basking temperature.
 So you need to use a low-wattage basking bulb in this case.
 Place it on the warmer end of the enclosure in the mornings.